 Not a coffee fan?
 Tea is a healthy choice too!
 Here’s the News About Morning Brews.

-This trendy, healthy brunch food is just as nutritious as it is popular.
+This trendy option out of our several healthy brunch ideas is just as nutritious as it is popular.
 Avocados are a natural source of dietary fiber and healthy fats, both of which are important for heart health and weight management.
 Spreading this creamy fruit on a slice of whole-grain bread also adds even more fiber and micronutrients to your morning meal.

 Add more protein to your toast with these Sunny Side Up Avocado Toasts.